dynamox-s-a/developer-challenges/front-end-challenge.md

 ## Functional Requirements and User Stories

-In maintenance industry, vibration analysis plays a main role: It uses physical quantities like acceleration, velocity and displacement to find evidences that help predict occurence of faults or degradations in machines.
+In maintenance industry, vibration analysis plays a main role: It uses physical quantities like acceleration and velocity to find evidences that help predict occurence of faults or degradations in machines.

 The page that displays this information in Dynapredict, our asset condition monitoring platform, is designed pretty much like [this](https://www.figma.com/file/QxUZkTUIzQA7cvyiMvVyxK/Front-end---Teste?type=design&node-id=1001%3A3&mode=design&t=JLnbGmQJcSlnYYE2-1).